 Code of Conduct

 The blogosphere is a pretty free-wheeling place.
 As a result, it has developed a persona, right or wrong, of playing fast and loose with facts, with running roughshod over some posters, with allowing anonymity to serve as a shield for attackers.
 Some bloggers have called for a code of conduct for the blogosphere, and we at the Traveler support that movement.

-For those who might immediately jump to the conclusion that we're implementing a measure of censorship, that's not the case at all.
-Rather, just as there are accepted norms for what can be broadcast and printed in mainstream media, there are accepted norms for the interchange of ideas on the Traveler.
+Just as there are accepted norms for what can be broadcast and printed in mainstream media, there are accepted norms for the interchange of ideas on the Traveler.
 All we expect from you is a measure of civility.
 Here's how Colin Rule, director of the Center for Internet and Society, addresses the expectation of civil discourse:

 So is it true that civility and politeness should go out the window when confronted with deep and intense feelings?
 Well, not to sound too much like "Mr. Manners," but I think it's at that point that civility and politeness come to matter more.
 When emotions get the better of someone, and that person uses language intended to incite and shock rather than reason, it creates an easy target for the other side; the most likely response becomes a similar provocative statement, and then the exchange becomes focused on the excesses of each statement rather than the issues at hand.

 Beyond an expectation of civility there are times when, quite frankly, just as radio and television moderators feel a need to redirect their guests back to the subject at hand, it might be appropriate for us to steer the flurry of comments back to the topic at hand.
 And we won't hesitate to do that, as we have a very well specified mission statement that guides this patch of cyberspace.

 With that said, here are some general guidelines that will guide the code of conduct for the Traveler (with the understanding that they could continue to evolve):